50+ Bible Verses About Ego, Pride, and Humility

 For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy

-10 Bible Verses on Ego in Relationships
+10 Bible Verses About Ego in Relationships and Community

 41) Philippians 2:3-4